Meet Our Faculty

 Dr. Gregory Meyerson, Associate Professor, teaches critical theory and advanced composition, both “writing in the discipline” and Advanced Composition for non-English majors, a course he has made into a writing course on energy.
 He also teaches American Literature, Introduction to Literature, and Humanities.
 Outside of the English Department, he has taught “Introduction to Race, Class and Culture” and “The Energy/Environmental Crisis.”
 He has published peer-reviewed essays on Richard Wright, William Faulkner, T.C.
 Boyle and Steve Yarbrough.
 He has written peer-reviewed Marxist analyses of post structuralism, critical race theory, and the current economic/energy/environmental crisis.
 He is coauthor of It Could Happen Here: Fascism and the Decline of Pax Americana (forthcoming from Pluto Press) and his last two essays are “Post-Marxism as Compromise Formation,” and "Moment of Transition: Structural Crisis and the Case for a Democratic Socialist Party," written with Michael Roberto (NC A&T History Department), and Jamey Essex and Jeff Noonan from Windsor University.
 These essays are found in the electronic journal Cultural Logic.

-Valerie Nieman, Associate Professor, teaches creative writing courses including the fiction sequence.
+Valerie Nieman, Professor, teaches creative writing courses including the fiction sequence.
+She has a new poetry collection coming out in 2015, Hotel Worthy.
 Her novel Blood Clay won the 2012 Eric Hoffer Award in General Fiction.
 She is also the author of recently republished science fiction novel, Neena Gathering; a collection of short stories, Fidelities; and a poetry collection, Wake Wake Wake.
 Her work has appeared in many journals including New Letters, Poetry, North Carolina Literary Review, and the Kenyon Review, and in several anthologies.
-She has received an NEA creative writing fellowship and other prizes including the Nazim Hikmet, Greg Grummer and Byron Herbert Reece poetry prizes.
+She has received an NEA creative writing fellowship, North Carolina Arts Council fellowship, and other prizes including the Nazim Hikmet, Greg Grummer and Byron Herbert Reece poetry prizes.
 She holds a BS in journalism from West Virginia University and an MFA from Queens University of Charlotte.
 She serves as poetry editor of Prime Number magazine and recently completed her fourth novel.

 Robert Randolph Jr., Director of the University Writing Center